christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-This means there is some dictionary (data structure for storing a group of things) of concepts that the model knows about eg. what it's learned during training, and each one has a direction associated with it.
+This means there is some dictionary (data structure for storing a group of things) of concepts that the model knows about—what it's learned during training—and each one has a direction associated with it.
 On a given input some of these concepts are relevant, they get some score and its activations are roughly linear combinations of those directions weighted by how important they are eg. king is the male direction + the royalty direction.
 Sparsity comes into play because most concepts are not relevant to most inputs, eg. royalty is irrelevant to bananas, so most of the feature scores will be 0.

-Sparse autoencoders (SAEs) are a network to learn both the dictionary and learn the sparse vector of coefficients.
-The key idea is to train a wide autoencoder to reconstruct the input activations so that the hidden state learns the coefficients of the meaningful combinations of neurons and the decoder matrix eg. the dictionary, learns the meaningful feature vectors and each latent variable in the autoencoder is a different learned concept.
+Sparse autoencoders (SAEs) are neural networks that learn both the dictionary and the sparse vector of coefficients.
+The key idea is to train a wide autoencoder to reconstruct the input activations so that the hidden state learns the coefficients of the meaningful combinations of neurons and the decoder matrix—the dictionary—learns the meaningful feature vectors and each latent variable in the autoencoder is a different learned concept.

-The hope is that if there is an interpretable sparse decomposition eg. the output of the mechanism the autoencoder is learning from is now human interpretable.
+The hope is that if there is an interpretable sparse decomposition—the output of the mechanism the autoencoder is learning from—it is now human interpretable.

 This technique allows us to find abstract features that the model uses to represent concepts that the model uses to make predictions.
 These features are causually meaningful, and we can steer the model's output (behavior).
-So SAEs are finding real structure in the model that is apart of how it is performing tasks.
+So SAEs find real structure in the model that shows us how it is performing a task.

 we relate the input to an intermediate value (SAE feature) or relate some intermediate values to the output